 Chainsaw chains are designed to cut through hard materials quickly.
 This makes them very effective cutting tools but also potentially dangerous to the person operating the chainsaw.

-#1.
-Check If Your Chainsaw Chain Is Dull Or Damaged
+#1 Check If the Chain Is Dull or Damaged

 Make sure the chain cut direction is right when you inspect or replace the chain.
 If it is in the wrong direction, the chainsaw will not cut the material very well and will likely just spin and spin causing the chain to dull.
 The key thing to remember is that the chain guide links should be ahead of the cutters and the cutters should be aimed forward.

 #3 Determine If the Chain Needs To Be Sharpened or Replaced

 If there are no damaged links in the chain, then sharpening it will likely suffice.
 A chainsaw chain can handle being sharpened around 10 times, depending on how much of it is taken off each time you sharpen it.